 Working at Imperial I am happy to tutor anyone on route from South Kensington to Brixton.
 I am willing to travel to tutees in central London on weeknights, and further on weekends.

-I have been teaching undergraduates at Imperial for the last 2 years, assisting in laboratory classes.
+I have been teaching undergraduates at Imperial for 2 years, assisting in laboratory classes.
 During this time I have taught alongside lecturers and fellow PhD students to guide students to answers through understanding, rather than simply giving the answer.

 Last year I tutored 2 people, both achieving the grades they required to get accepted onto the university course of their choice.